Rajaratnam's brother brought to New York to face charges

-NEW YORK Rengan Rajaratnam was arrested Sunday at John F. Kennedy International Airport in New York after FBI agents escorted him on a flight from Brazil, a spokesman for the agency said on Monday.
+NEW YORK, March 25 Rengan Rajaratnam was arrested Sunday at John F. Kennedy International Airport in New York after FBI agents escorted him on a flight from Brazil, a spokesman for the agency said on Monday.

 Rengan Rajaratnam is expected to be arraigned in New York on Monday, according to the Manhattan U.S. Attorney's Office.